FACULTY and STAFF BIOGRAPHIES 2014-2015

 Katherine Fulford: Junior Kindergarten Teacher (Sun Garden)

 Katherine was introduced to Waldorf education in 2001 while attending the University of Guelph for international development and child studies.
-She fell in love with the Waldorf philosophy and movement and entered the foundation studies program at the Rudolf Steiner Centre in Toronto.
-Katherine then participated in numerous eurythmy workshops, homeschooling conferences and anthroposophical study groups.
-She explored Waldorf schools and Camphill communities in North America and Europe.
-In 2005, Katherine completed the Waldorf teacher education program at the Rudolf Steiner Centre.
-The following winter, Katherine joined Waldorf Academy as a kindergarten assistant in the stargarden kindergarten.
+She fell in love with the Waldorf philosophy and movement and completed the Waldorf teacher education program at the Rudolf Steiner Centre.
+In 2005, Katherine joined Waldorf Academy as a kindergarten assistant in the stargarden kindergarten.
 During her time as a kindergarten assistant, Katherine became the lead teacher for the Saturday parent and child program, and the lead teacher for the EC summer camp program.
 In 2009, Katherine became the lead kindergarten teacher for stargarden kindergarten.
-Katherine was a member of the biodynamic community garden in Thornhill and has participated in the international English conference and international early childhood conference in Dornach Switzerland.
+In 2013, Katherine guided the first class of the new JK/SK/gr.1 cycle into the grade school.
+Katherine is an active member of the school and has participated in many school committees and task groups.
 Katherine continues to deepen her understanding of Waldorf education and child development.
 She has recently completed the therapeutic remedial training program at the Rudolf Steiner Centre.
+Katherine is currently a board member of Waldorf Academy and the EC chair for 2014/2015.

 Aili Searson: Junior Kindergarten Assistant (Sun Garden)

-Aili Searson joined us last year in the Rainbow Garden Nursery as assistant to Diana Miklos.
-This year she will be working in the Star Garden kindergarten class.
 Aili is a graduate of the Rudolf Steiner Centre where she received a certificate in Early Childhood Education and completed her Foundation Studies.
 As the daughter of Waldorf teachers and a former Waldorf student herself, Aili has a natural connection with the Waldorf community and a keen interest in Anthroposophy.
-She is passionate about working with young children and is thrilled to be starting her vocation with us.
+She is passionate about working with young children.
+Aili has been a Nursery/Kindergarten assistant at the Waldorf Academy for the past two school years.
+She will be assisting Katherine Fulford in the Junior kindergarten for the upcoming 2014/2015 school year.
+She has previously worked in the Kindergarten and Parent and Tot programs at the Toronto Waldorf School.
 In her spare time, Aili loves to read and spend time with her daughter.
 She is also an accomplished rider and enjoys experiencing the wonders of nature from the back of a horse.

 Bozena Ciepielewski: Senior Kindergarten Teacher (Star Garden)